Learning Center

 Setting the Scene

-We decided to test the limits of CORUDRA® by introducing it to a controlled fire—not just for the sake of science, but for the sheer joy of it.
+We decided to test the limits of CORDURA® by introducing it to a controlled fire—not just for the sake of science, but for the sheer joy of it.
 And yes, marshmallows were involved, because if you're going to play with fire, why not make it tasty?

 Unlike other torture tests, this one wasn't done in the cab of one of our trucks (for obvious reasons).
 We had a standalone seat we tried it on, in an area that wasn't at risk for burning up.